 Safe Browsing equally benefits website owners.
 In the Google Safe Browsing Transparency Report, you can find Google Safe Browsing diagnostics that help address issues affecting a website’s status as a Google safe site.

-To help you be better prepared for the Page Experience Update, let’s unpack how to browse safely, safe search Google standards, what is malware, how to get rid of malware, using a malware checker and the Google Safe Browsing website check.
+Let’s unpack how to browse safely, what are safe search Google standards, what is malware and how to get rid of malware, and discover tips on using a malware checker and the Google Safe Browsing website check.

 Read on for answers to these frequently asked questions posed by website owners:

 - How to browse securely

 - How to use Google Safe Browsing to your advantage

 - What is malware and how to remove malware

 - Is a website malware scanner Google-approved?

 - Can I use a Chrome Safe Browsing extension?